Sri-Varshini-Sukumar-12/SkillRack---Solutions/README.md

 Hello everyone..!
-I am S Sri Varshini, a passionate Java Developer, a learning enthusiast and an avid reader.
+I am S Sri Varshini, a passionate Java and App Developer, a learning enthusiast and an avid reader.